ivan-khvostishkov/backup-profiler-bin/README.md

 # Backup Profiler

-A Java application for analyzing and reviewing disk storage to identify what files and directories are important for cleanup and space management.
+Backup Profiler by NoSocial.Net is a Digital Asset Inventory tool - a Java application for systematically cataloging and reviewing disk storage to identify what files and directories are important for cleanup and space management.

 ## What it does